thinkocapo/full-stack-fund/README.md

 1 user deployed a new lottery, which now has a balance of 1, and is waiting for 4 more players.
 Use the getData() method to confirm its 5 maxPlayers

 #### Solidity Gotchas
+- If sending ether to a new contract, and you're creating that contract via Solidity constructor invocation, syntax:
+`Lottery newLottery = (new Lottery).value(msg.value)(_etherContribution, _maxPlayers, msg.sender);`
-- Solidity really doesn't like returning Objects or Arrays of Objects.
+- Solidity doesn't like returning Objects or Arrays of Objects.
 If you return an Object (e.g. Lottery instance) it gives you the address of the object
 - can use `.createLottery.call(...)`  above and it works the same. https://github.com/ethereum/wiki/wiki/JavaScript-API#contract-methods
 - The following doesn't work, because `msg.sender` is the address of MasterContract, which is the contract calling this Lottery Constructor via `createContract` (a Master Contract method)
 MasterContract...